YooSHome/SenseCapConfig/README.md

 ```

 ### Home Assistant Configuration (mqtt.yaml)

-You need to configure Home assistant to receive data from the Indicator device.
+You need to configure Home assistant to receive and send data from/to the Indicator device.
 The following is an example of the mqtt.yaml file.

 ```yaml
 sensor: